-Having a car in busy Belgrade is often more of a liability than an asset, the traffic being hectic and parking in the city limited.
-The best way to get around the city is on public transport, which consists of hundreds of buses, trams and trolley buses.
+Having a car in busy Belgrade is often more of a liability than an asset as the traffic is chaotic and parking is limited.
+The best way to get around the city is on public transport, which consists of buses, trams and trolley buses.
 It is wise to avoid rush hour.
-Tickets for all types of transportation can be bought from kiosks in the streets, each journey costing 27 dinars.
-Tickets can be bought from the drivers, but these are more expensive.
-If you need to ask directions be aware it is best to approach a younger person, as most elderly Belgrade residents will not understand English.
+Tickets for all types of transportation can be bought from kiosks in the streets.
 Taxis are cheap and safe, and can be hailed in the street.
-Ensure that you pick a licensed taxi: these are indicated with a small blue sign featuring the city's coat of arms and a number.
+Ensure that you pick a licensed taxi; these can be identified by the small blue sign featuring the city's coat of arms and a number.
 Privately owned taxis, sporting a white marker on the roof, are likely to be extremely expensive.

 Become our Belgrade Travel Expert

 We are looking for contributors for our Belgrade travel guide.
 If you are a local, a regular traveller to Belgrade or a travel professional with time to contribute and answer occasional forum questions, please contact us.